 winfr source-drive: destination-drive: [/mode] [/switches]

-The recovery mode corresponding to different file system and scenarios:
+The recovery mode corresponding to different file systems and scenarios:

 File system |